binalogue/laravel-boilerplate/README.md

    - [auth](./.presets/auth/README.md) - Allows you to add authentication.
    - [nova](./.presets/nova/README.md) - Allows you to use Nova as administration panel for Laravel.
 (Requires the [auth](./.presets/auth/README.md) preset.)
+   - [horizon](./.presets/horizon/README.md) - Allows you to use Horizon to easily monitor key metrics of your queue system.
    - [telescope](./.presets/telescope/README.md) - Allows you to use Telescope as debug assistant for Laravel.

    **Frontend presets**